MicrosoftDocs/customer-insights/ci-docs/engagement-insights/integrate-audience-insights-engagement-insights.md

 To establish an active link between audience insights and engagement insights:

-1. Navigate to the **Enviromment admin** page, then go to the **Link environments** tab.
+1. Navigate to the **Environment admin** page, then go to the **Link environments** tab.

    ![Setup environment](media/integrate1.png "Setup environment")

-2. Select **Setup environments** at the top left or bottom link on the screen.
+1. Select **Setup environments** at the top left or bottom link on the screen.

    ![Select audience insights environment](media/integrate2.png "Select audience insights environment")

-2. Select an audience insights environment, and then **Next** to finish.
+1. Select an audience insights environment, and then **Next** to finish.
 Now you can select optional features for the linked environments.

 ## Enable audience insights unified profiles attributes and segments

-After creating a link between environments, a new option becomes available to select optional features in the linked environments.
-These features enable unified profile attributes and segments from audience insights to perform interactive analysis on customer data.
+After [linking environments](#create-an-environment-link), you can select optional features for the linked environments.
+These features enable unified profile attributes and segments from audience insights for interactive analysis on customer data.

 To analyze web data in engagement insights:

-1. In the **Enviromment admin** page, change the toggle for **Share data from audience insights with engagement insights** to the enabled position, then select **Next**.
+1. In the **Environment admin** page, change the toggle for **Share data from audience insights with engagement insights** to the enabled position, then select **Next**.

    ![Select features](media/integrate4.png "Select features")

-2. Select the attributes of the unified profiles that will become dimensions in engagement insights.
+1. Select the attributes of the unified profiles that will become dimensions in engagement insights.
 (Not all attributes are useful dimensions.
 For example, it’s not likely that you would need “First name” or “Last name” as an attribute for analysis of your website events.)

    ![Curate dimensions](media/integrate5.png "Curate dimensions")

-3. When you're done selecting attributes, click **Next**.
+1. When you're done selecting attributes, select **Next**.
-4. Add users who can view the audience insights profile dimensions and segments in engagement insights.
+1. Add users who can view the audience insights profile dimensions and segments in engagement insights.

    ![Manage access to customer data](media/integrate6.png "Manage access to customer data")

   > [!IMPORTANT]
   > If you do not explicitly add users in this step, the data will be hidden from users in engagement insights.

-5. Review your selection and click **Finish**.
+5. Review your selection and select **Finish**.

    ![Review customer data settings](media/integrate7.png "Review customer data settings")

+## Export refined events to audience insights

+Once you create a link between environments, you can export refined events from engagement insights to audience insights and ingest them as a new data source.

+For more information, see [Integrate web data from engagement insights with audience insights](../audience-insights/integrate-engagement-insights.md).

 <!--
 ## Share engagement insights refined events with audience insights